jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 This directory will be used later.

-You don't have to download all of them, cause they are too big to download.
+You don't have to download all of them, as they are too large to download conveniently.

 ## Step 2: Start a local server

-macOS comes with Apache pre-installed, but starting from an unknown version, it can only be run through the terminal.
+macOS comes with Apache pre-installed, but starting from an unspecified version, it can only be run through the terminal.
 First, modify the `httpd.conf` file.
-Open `/private/etc/apache2/httpd.conf`, and add or modify the following fields:
+Open `/private/etc/apache2/httpd.conf` and add or modify the following fields:

 ```
 <IfDefine SERVER_APP_HAS_DEFAULT_PORTS>